With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 If it is plausible that cougars could still exist in the east, as many believe, it’s also plausible that the same woods could conceal another extremely rare animal.

 The Conclusion . . .

-Even though there is plenty of evidence for Bigfoot’s existence, in the absence of a living specimen, a body or even fragments of a carcass it’s impossible to say definitively that there is a rare species of hominid running around the woods of North America.
+Even though there is plenty of evidence for Bigfoot’s existence, in the absence of a living specimen, a body, or even fragments of a carcass it’s impossible to say definitively that there is a rare species of hominid running around the woods of North America.
 And there have been plenty of pranksters willing to hoax Bigfoot evidence over the years.
-Those skeptics who say Bigfoot it not real have some solid ground on which to make their point.
+Those skeptics who say Bigfoot is not real have some solid ground on which to make their point.